Maths query side menu

 What is Unit?

-So, here a pen is a single thing, which is a unit.
+In 6 pens, pen is a single thing, which is a unit.

 What is Number?

-Joseph is sixteen years old.
+Joseph is nine years old.

 There are seven days in a week.

-There are seven days in a week.
 Similarly, here, a unit is a day which is a single thing.

 What is Numeral?